Thornhaugh

-St Andrew's Church dates from the 12th century, although much restored in the 19th century; it is a Grade I listed building.
+St Andrew's Church dates from the 12th century, although much restored in the 19th century.
 The village sign commemorates the first Baron Russell of Thornhaugh.
 Although the main village is close to the A1 road, there is a significant hamlet (Home Farm, Leicester Road, Thornhaugh) with a dozen houses about one mile west of the main village just off the A47 road, consisting of an old hunting lodge (now two houses) and associated farm buildings (all now residential).

+Thornhaugh Hall was built in 1911 by Stanley Brotherhood; the architect was George A. Crawley.
+It was gutted by a fire in 1937 and restored.
+A later owner of the hall was Phillip Carter.

+St Andrew's Church

+The Church of England parish church, St Andrew's, has fabric from the 12th century but was restored in 1889 by J. T. Micklethwaite, after a tree fell on the north aisle.
+The contractor was Rattee and Kett.
+It is a Grade I listed building.

+The spire fell in about 1500, destroying the south aisle which was not rebuilt.
+The south wall of the nave has large four-light windows.
+The remaining bay of the south arcade opens to the south transept.
+The four-bay north arcade with double-chamfered arches and cruciform abacuses is late 12th-century.
+The west tower was rebuilt in 1889.

+In the south transept is the tomb of Sir William Russell (died 1613), with recumbent effigy and kneeling figures of his three brothers and three sisters.

+Sacrewell

 The Sacrewell Farm and Country Centre is in the parish, to the east of the A1.
-Sacrewell is named after a "Sacred Well" in Sacrewell field near Sacrewell Lodge.
+Sacrewell is named after a "sacred well" in Sacrewell field near Sacrewell Lodge.
 Some sort of mill probably existed here since the Roman occupation.
 Excavations have found two Roman villas, a corn drier and storage building - an ideal site being adjacent to Ermine Street and next to a spring.
 Three mills in the area were mentioned in the Domesday book, and it is likely that Sacrewell was one of them.
-A new watermill, mill house and farm were completed in 1755 and was originally called Curtis's farm after William Curtis who died in 1779.
+A new watermill, mill house and farm were completed in 1755 and was originally called Curtis's Farm after William Curtis who died in 1779.

 William Scott Abbott became a tenant at the farm during the First World War and expanded the farm operations.
 After his death his widow Mary carried on following her husband's dream.
-Her nephew David Powell took over the management of the farm in 1959 and in 1964 Mary founded The William Scott Abbott Trust.
-The vision was to provide an agricultural education for all and the educational values they promoted are still very much alive.
+Her nephew David Powell took over the management of the farm in 1959 and in 1964 Mary Abbott founded the William Scott Abbott Trust.
+The vision was to provide an agricultural education for all and the educational values they promoted are still alive.
 The watermill remained a working mill until 1965, when it was no longer profitable, however, it has now been fully restored as a heritage working mill; a centre of milling excellence and an educational tool with a £1.4 million Heritage Lottery Fund grant.
-Sacrewell visitor centre was opened to the public in 1981 and the farm and watermill are now successful visitor attractions.
+Sacrewell visitor centre was opened to the public in 1981 and the farm and watermill are now visitor attractions.